 We have built our own popularity algorithm which uses the number of unique client IPs visiting this domain, relative to the sum of all requests to all domains.
 We take a score of how many different client/unique IPs go to this domain compared to others, and then rank the domains based on that.
 Our domain (vs site) ranking reflects the popularity of internet activity over any port or protocol from any application and not just web activity over port 80 from browsers.

-So, moving forward we will be publishing the list of the top 1M domains in order of popularity.
+So, moving forward we will be calculating and publishing the list of the top 1M domains daily!
+This will be in order of popularity.
 This also included the TLDs (top level domains).
 For example did you know that google.com is more popular than aggregating all queries for the entire .org TLD?

 - One comma delimited tuple per line